 Known as the Gateway to the Cotswolds, Burford is one of the most picturesque towns in Oxfordshire, famous for its steep high street which sweeps downhill towards the River Windrush past Cotswold stone cottages, Georgian townhouses, a medieval church, shops, tearooms and historic pubs.
 Explore this charming Cotswold town with our insider’s guide from local expert Jessica, who takes us through the best things to do in Burford in the Cotswolds.

-As you head down Burford’s High Street towards Fulbrook or Stow-on-the-Wold you’ll find a three-arched medieval bridge across the River Windrush.
+As you head down Burford’s High Street towards Fulbrook or Stow-on-the-Wold, you’ll find a three-arched medieval bridge across the River Windrush.
 It’s this river crossing that gave Burford its name, taken from the Old English ‘burh’ (fortified town) and ‘ford’ (river crossing).

-It isn’t known exactly when settlers first came to Burford, but the Domesday Book of 1066 records 200 people living in the town at that time.
-In the early 11th century, Burford was granted a charter by Robert Fitzhamon, which encouraged traders from all over the country to visit and trade.
-Inns were built so they had somewhere to stay, some of which are still standing today.
+It isn’t known exactly when settlers first came to Burford, but the Domesday Book of 1086 records 200 people living in the town at that time.
+In the early 11th century, Burford was granted a charter by Robert Fitzhamon – this was one of the earliest charters given in the country.

-On 17 May 1649, Burford was the site of a grisly day during the English Civil War when over 300 ‘Levellers’ – a radical political movement – were captured by Oliver Cromwell and held in the Church of St John the Baptist.
+On 13 May 1649, Burford was the site of a grisly day during the English Civil War when over 340 ‘Levellers’ – a radical political movement – were captured by government troops and held in the Church of St John the Baptist.

 The event is commemorated by the annual ‘Levellers Day’ to celebrate their ideals of democracy, equality and religious freedom.
 It’s been taking place in Burford each May for over 40 years, with a mix of political debates, music and dancing, guest speakers and a street parade.